ronin-rb/ronin/man/ronin-hexdump.1.md

   The character encoding to display the characters in.
 Default to `ascii`.

 `--style-index` *STYLE*
   Applies ANSI styling to the index column.
-See the *ANSI STYLES* section.
+  See the *ANSI STYLES* section for all possible style names.

 `--style-numeric` *STYLE*
   Applies ANSI styling to the numeric column.
-See the *ANSI STYLES* section.
+  See the *ANSI STYLES* section for all possible style names.

 `--style-chars` *STYLE*
   Applies ANSI styling to the characters column.
-See the *ANSI STYLES* section.
+  See the *ANSI STYLES* section for all possible style names.

 `--highlight-index` *PATTERN*:*STYLE*
   Applies ANSI highlighting to the index column.